Columbia Business School had faculty member poster campaigns in the past. They were nice.

 They were also completely anodyne.

 At some point, I realized I wanted to get close up; a shot taken from the chest-up, no power posing or blurred libraries allowed.
-We experimented with different lighting styles and eventually wound up constructing a "confession-style" booth, with black flags bookending the model and filtered strobe lights below them like a console below and canopy above.
+We experimented with different lighting styles and eventually wound up constructing a "confession-style" booth, with black flags bookending the model, and filtered strobe lights above and below them like a lit canopy and computer console respectively.

 Typographically, I lusciously sized the professor's names and had first and surnames locked into one another, taking advantage of each unique opportunity for typesetting.